sahitya1903/resume-syncer/README.md

 The action is intended to run on a scheduled cron job (eg, daily or weekly).

-Note: The most trivial solution seems like editing the `.tex` file locally in vscode with some previewer/builder but TeX live is huge and too much of a hassle to set up.
+Well, the most trivial solution seems like editing the `.tex` file locally in vscode with some latex previewer/builder but TeX-live is huge and too much of a hassle to set up.
 More info [here](https://mark-wang.com/blog/2022/latex/).

 ## Todo (Help Me!)